iOS SDK

 }

-In order to avoid loosing data, you also need to call startMonitoringInBackground
+In order to avoid losing data, you also need to call startMonitoringInBackground

 in the proper AppDelegate